luanpersini/luanpersini/README.md

 I’m Luan Persini, a Fullstack developer with 5+ years of experience working with software development and testing (QA).
 I have good knowledge of NodeJs, Typescript, solid, clean code, and API testing with Jest.
 I have a good range of experience and graduations related to business and process improvement in general.

+My currently goal is to improve my skills in C# and Java SpringBoot.
+At the same time, i want to keep evolving in my main stack, writhing about advanced topics of Typescript and Learning Vue, Next and Angular for the frontend.

-In this repository you will find materials about Typescript, Node, C# .Net and, Software Testing, with theory and practice.
+In this repository you will find materials about Typescript, NodeJS, C#, Software Testing, and other related technologies, with theory and practice.
 Hope you enjoy it.

 How to reach me: https://www.linkedin.com/in/luan-persini-80a6572b/